It’s not just you. Traffic is getting more expensive.

 Since Google’s SERP update to remove right-hand rail ads, CPC to maintain a top position on Google has increased more than 60%.

-Percent of consumers who start their product search on Amazon
+Percent of consumers who start their product search on Amazon.
+Read our guide to learn how to sell on Amazon.

 That’s just the cost of keeping your site ahead of your immediate competitor’s around the world.
 You also have Amazon, eBay, Facebook and Instagram.
 The latter two, according to Facebook’s first quarter 2016 results, already occupy nearly an hour of your customer’s time per day online.